oruga-ui/oruga/packages/docs/components/Datepicker.md

                 },
                 {
                     class: "prevBtnClass",
-                    description: "Class of the root element",
+                    description: "Class of the prev. button inside the Datepicker box",
                     action: () => {
                         this.openDatePicker();
                     }
                 },
                 {
                     class: "nextBtnClass",
-                    description: "Class of the root element",
+                    description: "Class of the next button inside the Datepicker box",
                     action: () => {
                         this.openDatePicker();
                     }
                 },
                 {
                     class: "listsClass",
-                    description: "Class of the root element",
+                    description: "Class of the month and year selects container inside the Datepicker box",
                     action: () => {
                         this.openDatePicker();
                     }
                 },
                 {
                     class: "footerClass",
-                    description: "Class of the root element",
+                    description: "Class of the Datepicker footer",
                     action: () => {
                         this.openDatePicker();
                     }
                 },
                 {
                     class: "tableClass",
-                    description: "Table class",
+                    description: "Class of the Datepicker table inside the box",
                     action: () => {
                         this.openDatePicker();
                     }
                 },
                 {
                     class: "tableHeadClass",
-                    description: "Class of the root element",
+                    description: "Class of Datepicker header with days of the week inside the table",
                     action: (cmp) => {
                         cmp.data.tableClass = 'datepicker__table'
                         this.openDatePicker();